cvxpy/cvxpy/doc/source/install/index.rst

 There are two ways to install CVXPY on Windows.
 One method uses Python(x,y), while the other uses Anaconda.
 Installation with Python(x,y) is less likely to have problems.
 Both installation methods use Python 2.
+If you are comfortable with managing your own environment, you can instead install CVXPY with :ref:`pip <pip-installation>`.

 Windows with Python(x,y)
 ^^^^^^^^^^^^^^^^^^^^^^^^